manyducksco/borf/packages/client/README.md

 #### Using JSX

-Woof supports JSX, so if you want to just write it that way to begin with you totally can.
-It's important to understand how `$` works because that's ultimately what the JSX compiles to when your app builds.
+Woof supports JSX, so if you want to write your components as HTML to begin with you totally can.
+However, it's important to understand how `$` works because that's ultimately what the JSX compiles down to.
+JSX is simply an alternate syntax for `$`.

 > Note that Woof uses a `class` attribute like HTML rather than `className` like React.